taajcheema/taajcheema.github.io/_posts/research/2017-10-11-long-beach.md

 ---
 layout: media
-title: "Near-surface velocity maps using traffic vibrations"
+title: "Near-surface velocity maps using traffic noise"
 categories: research
 excerpt: "Vibrations from cars driving in Long Beach, CA, provide signal that can be harnessed for estimating seismic velocities."
 ads: false